Mesothelioma Symptoms

 Testicular mesothelioma is the rarest type of mesothelioma, with fewer than 100 cases ever reported.[5]
 This means there is no comprehensive list of symptoms.

-The presence of a hydrocele, a buildup of fluid between the layers of the mesothelium within the scrotum, may be the first symptom.
+The first symptom may be a hydrocele, a buildup of fluid between the layers of the mesothelium within the scrotum.

 Symptoms by Stage